 Pancreatic cancer patients who participate in clinical research have better outcomes.
 Every treatment available today was approved through a clinical trial.
-The Pancreatic Cancer Action Network (PanCAN) strongly recommends clinical trials at diagnosis and during every treatment decision.
+The PanCAN strongly recommends clinical trials at diagnosis and during every treatment decision.

 Even so, PanCAN’s PanCAN Patient Services hears many questions and concerns from patients and caregivers about clinical trial safety.
 Rest assured, patient safety is a top priority in all clinical trials, and patients have rights that protect them.